Ojakoo/github-tg-bot/README.md

 # Github Api Telegram Bot

 This is a telegram bot that sends messages based on github api events to a telegram chat.
+Application allows configuring multiple github webhooks for both different repositories and telegram chats, so you need to only run single instance of this application.

-Runs on Node.js and Vercel Edge functions.
+Runs on Node.js and [Vercel Edge functions](https://vercel.com/docs/concepts/functions/edge-functions).

+# Getting started

-## Installation
+## Dependencies

 Install deps and vercel